What is Windows?

 COPY SYSTEM.INI SYSTEM.BAK

-I installed Calmira on the no-name i386 computer running a whopping 40
+I installed Calmira II on my no-name i386 computer running a

-MHz with 20 MB of RAM that I owned at the
+whopping 40 MHz with 20 MB of RAM that I owned at the time.

 Other Replacement Graphic User Interfaces for